jema28/express-and-testing-workshop/README.md

         })
       })
   ```

+## Exercise

+Write tests for the following endpoints.
+Think about the response you would want from the API.

+### List of Endpoints
+* `/facsters`
+* `/facsters/:name` e.g. `facsters/amelie`
+* `/facster/new` - This is a post request expecting an object
+* `/facsters/:name/superpower`
+* `/facsters/:name/hobby`

+1. All routes including `/facsters` should return the expected result: 200 status code and content type JSON.
+2. First user should be 'Abdullah'
+3. Should be able to get a facster by their name
+4. Should be able to add a new facster
+5. Should find a facster's hobbies
+6. Should return a facster's superpower

 ## Notes / Tips
-* What should you test?
-  - Think about what response you would want from the API and see if you can test that.
-  - For example, you might test the status code (as above), the content type, and the contents of the body.
+* You can test the status code (as above), the content type, and the contents of the body.
-  - Make sure you write tests for each route, and test each response thoroughly.
-*  Although `supertest` is new to you there is a whole wide world of
-  frameworks and libraries in javascript (#JSFatigue) and learning to use the docs
-  is probably half of what it means to be a good js developer.
-* You will note that I have snuck promises into this workshop as they are an
-  extremely common and important tool for handling asynchronicity and are
-  well on their way to replacing callbacks.
-* you won't be expected to use
-  these but I have used then to make the queries so take a look, please ask if any of it is unclear.
+* [Postman](https://www.getpostman.com/) is a tool which allows you to test api endpoints to see what they return.
+It is not required for this workshop but good to keep in mind for projects.